vlad-onis/vlad-onis.github.io/_posts/2023-01-28-borrow-for-lifetime.md

 ## Lifetimes

-Lifetimes are the reason the above code compiles and runs (if we omit the print statement).
+Lifetimes are the reason the above code compiles and runs (without the print statement of course).
 Why is that?
 Rust attributes each value a lifetime and it tracks each lifetime throughout your codebase.
 A lifetime is defined by 2 boundaries: